 Are You in a Toxic Relationship?

 Does your partner try to control you? (i.e. tell you what friends you can have, where you can go, what you can do, or do they control you with money).
 They may be so narcisstic they justify "serving their needs" by having an extra-marital relationship?
-These are all ways they assert control.
+These are all ways they assert control over you.

 I've been a divorce attorney for 20+ years and I've seen what a toxic person can do to a relationship (in spite of their non-toxic partner's best efforts to improve the relationship).
-Even if a non-toxic spouse makes all the changes their toxic partner requests- it is still not enough to bring peace in the relationship.
-Eventually, the non-toxic partner becomes exhausted from trying to be perfect, and from trying to do anything and everything to bring sanity to their home.
+Even if a non-toxic spouse makes all the changes their toxic partner requests- it is still not enough to bring peace to the relationship.
+Eventually, the non-toxic partner becomes exhausted from trying to be "perfect", and from trying to do anything and everything to bring sanity to their home.
 Toxic people rarely give back to the relationship.
-They are takers.
 The acceptance and praise you seek for your sacrifices will go unacknowledged.
 Toxics are incapable of giving back-......unless they want something.

 Staying with a partner that devalues everything good about you-... keeps you stuck.
 You get weaker and weaker... until you don't like whom you have become.

 It's time to change your situation.
-If you allow me to, I'll take you on an incredible journey into the world of toxic relationships, the information is told through other people's true life stories.
+If you allow me to, I'll take you on an incredible journey into the world of Toxic Relationships, the information is told through other people's true life stories.
 It is a very easy read, and a straight forward, easy to understand book, but it will have a tremendous impact on your thinking.
 You can regain the self-respect you lost along the way.
-Don't think you can solve your relationship on your own.
+If you could solve it on your own- you would have a long time ago.
 You need a mentor, and you're not alone in the journey.
 We are here to help you each step of the way.

 How to Regain Lost Power in Your Relationship.

 * Valuable information to stop the verbal and emotional abuse and become empowered in your relationship

 For more information -